fire78625/AI_packing/README.md

 #### Training steps:

-If anaconda and others packages install completely, you can type "jupyter notebook" command in command line.
-The next steps will process in jupter notebook.

 Notice we set default asm files in 'asm' directory, byte files in 'byte' directory, and binary files in 'bin' directory

-If you want to change the target directory, please modify corresponding code parameters
+If you want to change the target directory, please modify corresponding code parameters.
+Otherwise, please put the files to their corresponding directory

-(1) Feature generate stage [File format: csv]
+(1) Feature generate stage [data format: csv]

 Using extract_feature.ipynb to generate a file which record the extracted features of binary files (1st ~ 6th cell).
 First parameter of sample should be filename(without extname) and the others are the extracted features in order [Needed inputs are binary executable, .asm file, and .byte file.
 Output is a csv file]

+Executing the following command: []

+python3 extract_feature.py

 !!!
-However, you need to modify several paths first

-1. In 2nd cell, you have to modify the paths of your binary files, asm files, and byte files directory

-2. In 5th cell, you have to modify the errormsg saving path and its filename [There are 2 error msg file, one records error in predict function, the other is the generate features amount does not match what we want.]

-3. In 6th cell, you need to modify the output file [features file] location

-Executing filterbyte.py to generate bytefile.
-Before executing, please modify the targetdir to your binary file save location and bytedir to the location you want to save bytefile.
-[Notice it used Linux command xxd, so need to execute in Linux-based environment]
+Notice there are two possible error files in 'errordir' directory

+One of their name is err_VT_train_bytelist, it record the error msg during training process.
+The error in this process often occurs in bytefile

+The other name is err_VT_training_feature, it record the error filename.
+This error occurs because the extracted features amount does not match the number we assumed.
+And this will cause the dimension problem when training.
+Thus, we abandon these files.

-(2) Label generate stage [File format: csv]
+(2) Label generate stage [record format: csv]

-Using Samplelabel.py to generate a file which record the filename and its label.
-In this file, each sample whose first parameter is filename, and second is label.
-[Input is binary executable, and output is a csv file]

-!!!
-Need to modify the path in python file first

-1. modify VirusTotal report path (reportpath), report name(targetfile), and the save position of new label file directory (labelfilespath)

-2. modify label files save path in logfile variable

-3. modify path of open VirusTotal report
+Execute the following command: [only extract the label of Ransomware, input parameter is the Virustotal report name and its format should be a json file]

+python3 Samplelabel.py <VirusTotal_report_name>

+output is located on 'label' directory and filename = <yourreportname>_label_record.txt

 (3) Training model